ZeinabMar/autonomous-car/README.md

-# Autonomous Car Project

-This project consists of multiple subprojects focused on developing systems for autonomous vehicles.
-The main areas of research include 3D object detection, lane detection, and depth estimation.
-Each subproject leverages advanced deep learning techniques to enhance the functionality and safety of autonomous cars.

 ## Subproject 1: 3D Object Detection

 We have implemented a 3D object detection system using the **RTM3** neural network, which has been calibrated on our custom dataset and deployed on the **Jetson Nano** platform.
 This system utilizes depth estimation information obtained from the **BTS** neural network to enhance 3D detection capabilities.

 ### Implementation Details

 1. **RTM3 Network**: The RTM3 neural network has been tailored for real-time 3D object detection.
-2. **Depth Estimation**: The BTS neural network provides depth information, which is crucial for accurately identifying and classifying objects in the environment.
+The output consists of the 3D coordinates of all detected objects in the image, along with their respective labels, which are saved in the `IMAGE.txt` file.

+2. **Depth Estimation**: The BTS neural network, which is described in [41], employs ASPP as an encoder and local planar guidance layers as a decoder to achieve a full spatial resolution depth map.
+The depth estimation outputs are saved in images with filenames labeled as `Car1*1`, `Car2*2`, etc.

 3. **Deployment**: The entire system is deployed on the Jetson Nano, optimizing it for use in autonomous vehicles.

 ![3D Detection Result](result_3d_detection.png)